High-Efficiency Nonrelativistic Charge-Spin Conversion in X-Type Antiferromagnets: methods

 The density functional theory is used to implement our first-principles computations in the Vienna ab initio Simulation Package (VASP)~\cite{25}.
 Pseudopotentials describe the ion-electron interaction, with Perdew-Burke-Ernzerhof (PBE) and generalized gradient approximation (GGA) used for the exchange-correlation potentials~\cite{26,27}.
 The plane-wave basis cutoff energy is 520 eV, and the convergence criteria for energy and residual force in structure optimization are $1\times10^{-5}$ eV and 0.01 eV/\AA, respectively.
 During structural optimization, the Brillouin zone (BZ) was sampled using a $\Gamma$-centered $5\times5\times2$ Monkhorst-Pack k-point grid.
-For self-consistent field (SCF) calculations, Monkhorst-Pack grids of dimensions $8\times8\times3$, $5\times5\times3$, and $3\times8\times8$ were employed for the (001)-, (110)-, and (101)-oriented coordinate systems, respectively, to ensure accurate electronic structure determination.
-The spin conductivity was calculated using the { \textsc{wannier-linear-response}} code, as detailed in section (i) of the Supplemental Material~\cite{supplement}.
+For self-consistent field (SCF) calculations, Monkhorst-Pack grids of dimensions $8\times8\times3$, $5\times5\times3$, and $3\times8\times8$ were employed for the (001)-, (110)-, and (101)-oriented unit cells, respectively, to ensure accurate electronic structure determination.
+In our first-principles calculations, temperature effects are not taken into account, and all results are obtained at 0 K.

+Hamiltonian for the system was built using Wannier interpolation, with maximally localised Wannier functions derived from the Fe-3$d$ ($d_{xy}, d_{xz}, d_{yz}, d_{z^2}, d_{x^2-y^2}$) and O-2$p$ ($p_x, p_y, p_z$) orbitals.
+Metals' reaction to electric fields aligns with linear response theory.
+The $\cal{T}$-odd spin conductivity and spin-charge conversion ratio are assessed within this framework using the Kubo formula, assuming a constant scattering rate $\Gamma$.
+This analysis is conducted using the \textsc{wannier-linear-response} code~\cite{7,29-SST2,30-WLR1}.

+Disorder is thought only to provide a constant band broadening effect in the continuous $\Gamma$ approximation, which modifies the ideal periodic system's Green's functions as follows: $G^R(\varepsilon)=1/(\varepsilon-\hat{H}+i0+) \to 1/(\varepsilon-\hat{H}+i \Gamma)$, where $G^R$ stands for the retarded Green's function, $\varepsilon$ for energy, and $\hat{H}$ for the Hamiltonian ~\cite{31-PhysRevB.77.165117}.
+Under the constant $\Gamma$ approximation, the Kubo formula can be divided into the contribution~\cite{32-T-odd}